#NationalJerkyDay is coming up.

 And what’s more Texan than celebrating with beef jerky?
 When it comes to snacks, some of us have a sweet tooth and others would rather have savory.
 Whatever you lean toward when your stomach starts to growl, beef jerky wins taste AND nutrition.

 Whether you’re conquering the mid-day munchies or fueling your family during a long Texas road trip, beef jerky is packed with protein to satisfy hunger.
 If you aren’t familiar with the 30 Day Protein Challenge, you might not know that eating enough protein throughout the day could be the most beneficial for overall health and wellness.
 It’s ideal to aim for 25-30 grams of protein at each meal, plus snacks for ultimate body benefits.
-Beef jerky is tasty, plus it provides around 15 grams of protein.
-This makes it the perfect solution for staying full!

 Now that your mouth is watering at the thought of some delicious beef jerky, what if you knew how to prepare it in your own kitchen, AND make enough of it to last in your pantry for months to come?
 Thanks to our friend and Hardcore Carnivore Jess Pryles, we have just the recipe for you.
 Before we get started, here are a few of Jess’ tips when it comes to making your own beef jerky: